 The company has held contracts using applied theatre with the following organisations and government departments:

-- 2004 – ongoing Oranga Tamariki – Ministry for Children: Everyday Theatre, addressing issues of family violence, child abuse and neglect.
-This internationally acclaimed programme has, as of 2018, worked with over 70,000 young people throughout New Zealand.
+- 2004 – 2023 Oranga Tamariki – Ministry for Children: Everyday Theatre, addressing issues of family violence, child abuse and neglect.
+This internationally acclaimed programme worked with over 75,000 young people throughout New Zealand.

 - 2005 – 2010 New Zealand Police: to train police education officers to use process drama in teaching about issues which include road safety, teen partying and sexual abuse/disclosure.
 It has developed three resources for Police Education Officers: Crash, which looks at the issues surrounding road fatalities; A Table Full of Tears which looks at out of control teen parties; and I’m Not Telling which looks at issues around sexual abuse and disclosure.
 Regions throughout New Zealand undertook training and ongoing training and support was provided with the Police College.

 - 2000 – 2010 The Mental Health Foundation of New Zealand: Devising and delivering a theatre in education programme The Lost Bag on suicide prevention; writing and training others to use Headspin, a resource on stigma associated with mental illness, and Natural High, a resource on alcohol, drugs and mental well-being.

 - 2007 Waikato Public Health: Open the Loop, a theatre in education programme addressing issues of bullying, and youth resilience.